MicroProse Golf: Reception

 Some critics were disappointed with the sound effects.
 Dave Pyron of Computer Gaming World praised the game but had several minor criticisms, including the "skimpy and inadequate sound", which he considered to be "the most serious blemish".
 Trenton Webb of Amiga Format also considered the sound to be the weakest aspect of the game.
 Ed Ricketts of ST Format praised the sound.

 David Crook and Jeane Decoster of the Los Angeles Times considered David Leadbetter's Greens to be a knock-off of the Links series, writing that the game "proves the cliche: Imitation is the sincerest form of capitalism."
 They stated that the game would likely appeal to people unfamiliar with the Links series.
 PC Zone considered David Leadbetter's Golf to be a better choice for casual gamers than Links 386 Pro.
 Game Players stated that David Leadbetter's Greens "lags behind" Links 386 Pro and the Jack Nicklaus series, and that it has unrealistic graphics by comparison, but that it "overcomes this by providing something unique – the first 3-D view in a golf game."
 The magazine concluded that it was a must-buy game for computer golfers.

 Duncan MacDonald of Zero called the game a must-buy, but mentioned that it had unrealistic environments: "The terrain undulates like a giant irregular sine curve from Hell at times, with valleys here, hills there and rivers, lakes, bunkers, trees, bushes and cart-paths in between."
 O'Connor criticized the abundance of water on the courses, calling it one of the game's annoying aspects and writing, "It seems like every couple of yards there's a lake or a river."
 Webb praised the game's balance of playability and accuracy.
 Ricketts was disappointed by the limited number of courses.
 Some critics considered the game's retail price too high.

-In 1993, MicroProse Golf was ranked number 21 on ST Format's list of 50 best Atari ST games.
+In 1993, MicroProse Golf was ranked number 21 on ST Formats list of 50 best Atari ST games.
 Later that year, Amiga Computing reviewed the game again and called it addictive, while praising its realism and 3D graphics.
 The magazine wrote that it would appeal to both golfers and non-golf fans, and stated that it was probably the easiest and most user-friendly golf game available.
 In 1994, Scott A. May of Compute! called David Leadbetter's Greens "without a doubt the finest instructional golf simulation on the market."